Strategyproof Learning with Advice: Strategyproof regression with advice

 \subsection{Lower bound on consistency-robustness tradeoff}

-In this section, we prove a lower bound on the consistency-robustness tradeoff of strategyproof mechanisms over $\mathcal{F}_{\mathbb{R}}$ that matches the performance of our \mech~mechanism, indicating that we achieve a tight tradeoff.
+In this section, we prove a lower bound on the consistency-robustness tradeoff of strategyproof mechanisms over $\mathcal{F}_{\mathbb{R}_{\leq T}}$, for $T$ arbitrarily and sufficiently large, that matches the performance of our \mech~mechanism, indicating that we achieve a tight tradeoff.
 This lower bound is a main technical contribution of the paper.